-It is difficult to imagine the emotions with which Devil Rays pitcher John Webb wrestled Thursday as he walked to the mound at Yankee Stadium.
+It is difficult to imagine the emotions Devil Rays pitcher John Webb wrestled with Thursday as he walked to the mound at Yankee Stadium.

 "He separated what he had to do at the moment and got through it.
 That's professional," said Tim Hill, Webb's coach at Manatee Community College.
-"It was a very emotional.
+"It was a very emotional job.
 Everyone here is proud of him."

-Hill said James was diagnosed with cancer in 1999.
-It went into remission but flared in the past year.
-Hill said James took a turn for the worse the past three weeks.
+Hill said James was diagnosed in 1999.
+The cancer went into remission but returned.
+Hill said He took a turn for the worse over three weeks.

 Not that Webb let on.

-"I didn't know anything about it," Hernandez said.
+"I didn't know anything about it," Rays pitching coach Chuck Hernandez said.
 "I talked to him 10 minutes before the game and he didn't say anything."

 _ DAMIAN CRISTODERO, Times staff writer